- Search The Registry

 Long after the 15th Amendment to the Constitution was ratified, many whites in Indiana continued to work against enfranchisement for Black citizens.
 Laws limiting the civil rights of African Americans were kept in the state constitution; in many towns and cities, Black voters were intimidated or physically assaulted.
 Intimidation of non-whites at the polls was common during the 19th century, carried out by such groups as a paramilitary unit known as The Wide Awakes (pictured above).
 The 1872 elections saw several such attacks; the 1876 elections in Indianapolis are where the worst recorded violence against black citizens occurred.

-One Indianapolis newspaper reported that day that the voter suppression had been successful: “One man was knocked down and dragged out and others kept aloof from the polls rather than incur the risks of meeting alike fate.”
-The next day, the Indiana Sentinel, Indianapolis News, and Indianapolis Journal all carried stories about the events, but produced conflicting testimonials as to who had started the riot.
+One Indianapolis newspaper reported that the voter suppression had been successful: “One man was knocked down and dragged out, and others kept aloof from the polls rather than incur the risks of meeting alike fate.”
+The next day, the Indiana Sentinel, Indianapolis News, and Indianapolis Journal all carried stories about the events but produced conflicting testimonials about who had started the riot.
 The Sentinel laid all of the blame on the Blacks, claiming that they had arrived carrying bludgeons and describing them as “murderous” and “frenzied”; the same newspaper, in another story, declared that all Black voters were “slaves” of the Republican Party, turned “vicious” by their new masters.

 Although several whites were arrested, all of the cases were dismissed.
 Incidents of intimidation of Black voters continued, although the violence of the Election Riot of 1876 was not repeated.
 It was not until 1881 that Article XIII of the 1851 state constitution, which denied nearly all rights to Blacks, was struck from that document.

 Bloomington, Indiana 47405